RonNewcomb/complish/README.md

 * Nouns are objects
 * Verbs are functions
-* Variables are antecedents (pronouns, plus constructions of the form `the` followed by a common noun)
+* Antecendents are variables (pronouns, plus constructions of the form `the` followed by a common noun)
+* Plurals are lists/arrays/collections
 * Higher-order functions: the function being passed is a gerundial phrase.
-* Plurals are lists/arrays/collections
 * All natural languages specify which of a verb's "slots" each noun goes.
 Either by placement (i.e., the subject always precedes the verb in English) or by inflection (usually a suffix on each noun to indicate if it's subject or direct object, etc.)  So passing nouns to verbs is no problem.
 * Prepositions allow for more parameters than are normal.
 (English verbs have three slots, Russian has four.
 The fourth is, in English, usually specified by adding a 'with' prepositional phrase.)
 * Indefinite noun phrases are parameters; definite noun phrases are the arguments
 * Partially applied function is a gerundial phrase with both definite and indefinite noun phrases
-* Relative clauses are very SQL-like or Prolog-like: "the car which/that/where (SELECT criteria)"
+* Relative clauses find/select from a list, like SQL or Prolog: "the car which (criteria...)"
+* Imperatives change state

 There's also some differences.

 * English doesn't nest more than a couple levels deep.
 Functional languages *hate* this!
 * Defining a verb is very rare in English while it comprises the majority of coding.
 * Anonymous functions, where you define a new function at the same place you then use it, doesn't seem to fly in English.
 (And since lambdas are anonymous closures, well...)
-* And yet, functional or something like it seems a better fit than imperative, even though imperative remains an option for small tasks
-* Tense (past/present) and Aspect (past-perfect & present-perfect) don't seem to have much use.
-Perhaps this is because there's little to no explicit temporal operatives in most programming languages?
-Inform had a rarely used feature where the past-perfect of a player action was essentially a free boolean meaning the action had been performed at least once since game start.
-Continuous and progressive aspects may be useful in defining things that happen while other things happen, but English doesn't make a clear distinction between continuous and progressive like, say, Mandarin does.
+* No single paradigm -- OO, functional, imperative, rule, constraint -- fits perfectly
-* Difficult to tell difference between definite & indefinite gerundial phrases with zero parameters, since it's the article on the noun phrases which distinguishes it, and we can't use *gerund* vs *gerund()* to specifically state indefinite or definite.
+* Indistinguishable definite & indefinite gerundial phrases with zero parameters, since the article on the noun phrases decide it rather than a verb suffix (like empty parenthesis)
+* Tense and Gender seem to have little use.
+Aspect seems promising but English conflates the continuous with the progressive.

 Anyway, I'd like to marry Barbour's "declarative" with an English-like syntax.